Szymon-Czuszek/SQL-Data-Science/README.md

 30. `MostTransactionsPerYearByEmployee.sql`: Retrieves the age, first name, last name, number of transactions, and age of the employee who conducted the most transactions in each year.
 31. `ProductWithHighestUnitPrice.sql`: Retrieves the product with the highest unit price.
 32. `ProductWithLeastQuantityInStock.sql`: Retrieves products with the least quantity in stock.
+33. `BeverageWithLeastQuantityInStock.sql`: Finds the beverage with the least quantity in stock.
+34.

 ## Contributing